maximmax42/CustomRP-Docs/en/setting-up.md

 * Choose the name for the application, it will be displayed after "Playing" in the status; hit **Create**.
 * Copy the **Application ID** and paste it in Custom RP field **ID**, then press **Connect**.
 If done correctly, your status in Discord should now say "Playing **\[name of the app]**".
   * Note: If you have a custom status set (the one with emoji), it will be prioritized over your CustomRP one.
-It will be seen in the profile popup though.
+CustomRP status will be seen in the profile popup though.

 ![image](https://user-images.githubusercontent.com/2225711/161050341-8169af53-5d3f-44d6-b745-cc711e8d1476.png)

+* Now you can fill the other fields (everything is optional):
+  * **Details**: First line in the presence under the app name.
+  * **State**: Second line in the presence.
+Will be first if Details is empty.
+  * **Party**: Shows up as `(X of Y)` after State line.
+If State is empty, Party count will not be shown.
+  * **Timestamp**: A timer that either counts to or from a specific timestamp.
+Displayed below Details and State as either "xx:xx:xx elapsed" or "xx:xx:xx left".
+Can only show up to 23:59:59 before rolling over to 00:00.
+  * **Big and small images**: Images that are shown on the left side of the presence.
+If both are present, small image is in the bottom right corner of the big one.
+    * **Key**: Either a direct URL (preferred, as you can also use GIFs that way) or an Art Asset name.
+      * *URL method*: If your image is already on the internet, put the **direct link** (usually done by right clicking the image and choosing something like "Copy image link") in the field.
+If your image is on your PC, easiest way is to send it in any Discord channel/DM, then copy the image URL (not message URL!).
-* On your application's page, navigate to Rich Presence -> Art Assets and upload at least one image under Rich Presence Assets if you want to use them.
+      * *Art Asset method*: On your application's page, navigate to Rich Presence -> Art Assets and upload at least one image under Rich Presence Assets.
 In CustomRP, there is a handy **Upload Assets** button in File menu (you can also use Ctrl+U) that will take you there if your ID field is set up properly.
-  * Alternatively, you can just insert a direct link to the image into the **Key** field.
-  * Note: While you can name your asset with any name up to 999 symbols, the API will only accept names with 256 symbols max.
+Please note, that while you can name your asset with any name up to 999 symbols, the app will only accept names with 256 symbols max.
-* Navigate to Visualizer page to set up fields **State, Details, Large Image Key, Large Image Text, Small Image Key, Small Image Text, Party Size, Party Max**.
-All of those are optional.
-* After you've found the setup that pleases you, copy the values into CustomRP's corresponding fields.
-  * Tip: You can hover over almost any control in the app (including labels line **Details**) and it'll give you a tooltip!
-* If you want to set up buttons as well, fill in both Text and URL fields.
-  * Note: When you will click on the buttons in your own presence, they will not work, but don't worry, they will work for everyone else.
-It's a problem on Discord's side.
+    * **Text**: A text that appears when you hover over (or long tap on mobile) the image.
+  * **Buttons**:
+    * **Text**: A text displayed on the button.
+    * **URL**: A URL that the button will open upon clicking.
 * Hit **Update Presence** (or **Connect** if you aren't already connected).
 * Congratulations, you're wonderful!